Loretta Smith: Business

 In 2019, Smith started her own small business, a communications consultancy called Dream Big Communications specializing in building coalitions, bringing people together, and improving communities.
-Through this work, Smith represents clients on social justice and education initiatives.
-Smith is active in the Greater Portland region, serving as a volunteer board member for Black Women for Peace, Promise Neighborhood Coalition, Travel Portland, Airway Science for Kids, and Start Making A Reader Today (SMART).

 2022 congressional campaign

 On June 22, 2021, Smith announced her candidacy for Oregon's 6th congressional district, when the district's boundaries had yet to be drawn.
+She finished in 4th place out of a total of 9 candidates in the Democratic primary.

 Personal life

 Smith has one son, Jordan, born in 1990, whom she raised as a single mother.
-Smith is a grandmother of two and resides in Northeast Portland.